 What Is A Perfect SAT Score?

 The scoring system of the SAT can seem confusing, and you may be wondering what getting a perfect score on the SAT even looks like.
 Understanding the scoring system is a great way to craft strategies for you that allow you to get a top score.
-A perfect 1600 SAT score on the new SAT is a score of 1600 (half of these points coming from math and half of them coming from reading and writing).
+The highest score on the new SAT is a total score of 1600 (half of these points coming from math and half of them coming from reading and writing).
 We’ll get into that breakdown in a bit.
-In this post I’ll discuss how to get a perfect score on the SAT, including how to understand the scoring system, courses of action and strategies to get you on your way to your own top score!
+In this post I’ll discuss how to get a perfect score on the SAT, including how to understand the scoring system, courses of action and strategies to get you on your way to your own high score!

 Is Getting A Perfect SAT Score Even Possible?